Architecture¶

 internal/agentproto¶

 Binary protocol for framed messages over vsock between shed-server and shed-agent.
-Message types cover exec, file transfer, health checks, and credential change notifications.
+Message types cover exec, file transfer, health checks, and plugin messages.

 internal/backend¶

-Backend interface that Docker, Firecracker, and VZ backends all implement.
+Backend interface that Firecracker and VZ backends implement.

 internal/provision¶